2025 Legislative Session

 The Campaign

-We partnered with CWRU to provide communications strategy and services in the month preparing for the November 2024 campaign launch and throughout the campaign to promote the Worker Protection Act in the legislative session ending May 2025.
+We partnered with CWRU to provide communications strategy and services promoting the Worker Protection Act from the November 2024 campaign launch and through the legislative session ending May 2025.

 Services